-Adventure family, Chris, Ben, and their three kids (AKA Our Sandy Days) set off in their recently renovated van, Sandy, on a road trip along Australia’s east coast.
+Adventure family, Chris, Ben, and their three kids (AKA Our Sandy Days) set off in their renovated van, Sandy, on a road trip along Australia’s east coast.

 Soaking up incredible scenery and creating special memories along the way, they journeyed from QLD's Hervey Bay to Narooma in NSW.